 • Is your sex life strong or has your sexual intimacy evaporated?
 Do problems creep in when you try to become intimate?

-The types of answers you give to these questions will determine whether an “enrichment”-based group setting are the best marriage retreats for you, or whether you need more private, individual attention.
+The types of answers you give to these questions will determine whether an “enrichment”-based group setting is the best marriage retreat for you or whether you need more private, individual attention.

 The best marriage counseling retreats for couples needing clinical help contain the following credentials and training: